Mian Muhammad Akhtar Hayat

 Mian Muhammad Akhtar Hayat is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
 Mian Akhter Hayat is a retired police officer of Pakistan and he has also served as an assistant collector in Punjab.

 Early life and education

 He was born on 1 October 1950 in Kharian Tehsil, Pakistan.

 He has a degree of Bachelor of Arts.

 Political career

-He was elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Tehreek-e-Insaf from Constituency PP-32 (Gujrat-V) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of the Punjab as a candidate of the Pakistan Tehreek-e-Insaf (PTI) from PP-32 (Gujrat-V) in the 2018 Pakistani general election.

+He is running for a seat in the Provincial Assembly from PP-30 Gujrat-III as a candidate of the PTI in the 2023 Punjab provincial election.